Baclofen Pump Replacement (Before and After Surgery)

 You are scheduled for surgery to have an intrathecal baclofen pump replaced.
 Here are some helpful reminders that will make your hospital stay more comfortable.

-Important: Bathe the night before surgery using a special soap called HIBICLINS (Chlorhexadine).
+Important: Bathe the night before surgery using a special soap called HIBICLINS (Chlorhexidine).
 This soap can be purchased at your local drugstore.
+Also, be sure to have a bowel movement the day before surgery.
+You may need to use over-the-counter constipation medication to ensure you're not constipated after surgery.

 Bring the following items with you: